RIPE-NCC/ripe-database-documentation/docs/06.Update-Methods/01-RESTful-API.md

   - Generate the self-signed certificate using the CSR: openssl x509 -req -days 365 -in client.csr -signkey client.key -out client.crt
 - Example using curl and previous certificate:
   - curl --cert client.crt --key client.key -X PUT --data @form.txt'https://rest-cert.db.ripe.net/ripe/person/TP1-RIPE?dry-run&password=...'

+## API Key Authentication

+API keys are a way to script (automate) authenticated queries and updates using the Whois REST API.
+They are generated using the web interface and are associated with a user's RIPE NCC Access account.
+They have a maximum validity of one year.

+You can create as many different keys as you’d like.
+We suggest that you create a separate key for each application that you’d like to provide with access.
+That way, if you believe the key has been compromised, you can revoke access to that application without affecting other applications that you have provided with access.

+API keys created for the RIPE database cannot be used with any other RIPE NCC service.

+### Example

+For an example of how to use API keys, please see the appendix ["API Keys"](../Appendices/11-Appendix-K--API-Keys).